microsoft/rnx-kit/packages/align-deps/README.md

   yarn rnx-align-deps --init app
   # or specify `library` for a library
   ```
-- Apply changes suggested by align-deps:
+- Apply changes suggested by `align-deps`:
   ```sh
   yarn rnx-align-deps --write
   ```